Georgia State Patrol Affirms that Sobriety Checkpoints Work

 According to the National Highway Traffic Safety Administration (NHTSA), 331 people were killed in Georgia drunk driving accidents in 2009.
 Although sobriety checkpoints do help increase road safety, drunk driving accidents still occur and oftentimes result in serious injury to other motorists.
 There are various factors that can identify a driver as negligent and driving under the influence of alcohol or drugs is one of them.
 Negligent drivers that cause injury as a result of their actions can be held liable for costs associated with a victim’s injuries.
 Speaking with a knowledgeable Georgia auto accident attorney can ensure that your legal rights as an auto accident victim are protected.

 If you or a loved one has been injured in a car crash caused by a negligent driver, the dedicated Atlanta personal injury lawyers at The Law Offices of Wayne Grant, P.C., can help.
 Our extensive experience in handling accident cases has provided us with the skills and resources necessary to investigate the circumstances of any accident and to recover full compensation for your injuries.
-Call us today for a no obligation consultation at 866-249-5513 or 404-995-3955.
+Call us today for a no obligation consultation at 404-995-3955.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,

 Phone: (404) 995-3955